Tokyo Olympics digest: American Caeleb Dressel wins 100m freestyle | DW | 29.07.2021

 Germany's men's hockey team dropped their fourth game of pool play, losing 4-3 to South Africa.
 Germany overcame an early deficit to lead 3-2 at halftime, but South Africa turned around the tie in the second half through goals Nicholas Balfour Spooner and Mustaphaa Cassiem.
 Germany remain in strong position to advance to the quarterfinals despite the loss.

 Pole vault world champion Sam Kendricks has been ruled out for the Olympics after testing positive for COVID-19.
 The American was favored to win the event in Tokyo after his gold medals at the 2017 and 2019 World Athletics Championships.
-He is the highest profile athlete to be ruled out of the Games due to the coronavirus.
+His positive test has forced multiple Australian athletes to isolate as close contacts.

 dv (AFP, AP, dpa, Reuters)